 o the bitstream does not contain more than 10 slices per picture

-- H.265 (HEVC) Main-10 Profile Main Tier Level 5.1 [8] without any restrictions
+- H.265 (HEVC) Main 10 Profile Main Tier Level 5.1 [8] without any restrictions

 Both codecs are also defined for other 3GPP-based services.
 More details on the codec capabilities and the necessary interoperability requirements for different services are collected in the remainder of this clause.